VAMS meets PEth: changing the conversation around alcohol testing

 For that, he needed to recruit a large group of people who normally drink but were willing to abstain for a month.
 Dr. Stove made two decisions which made this much simpler.

 He joined forces with Tournee Minerale, a month-long sobriety challenge well known in Belgium.
-He also took advantage of the power of Volumetric Absorptive Microsampling (VAMS™) technology, in the form of Mitra® microsampling devices.
-Participants received Mitra devices in self-sampling kits and were easily shown how to collect their own dried specimens at different time points over the course of the month.
+He also took advantage of the power of Volumetric Absorptive Microsampling technology, in the form of Mitra® microsampling devices.
+The Mitra devices feature a special VAMS® tip that absorbs a precise volume of blood sufficient for analysis.
+Participants received Mitra devices at home in self-sampling kits and were shown how to easily collect their own dried specimens at different time points over the course of the month.

-Without VAMS, “there's no way that we would be able to recruit 800 patients that would all need to come at three time points in one month for a blood draw.
+Without VAMS, “there's no way that we would be able to recruit 800 study participants that would all need to come at three time points in one month for a blood draw.
 That's huge.
-The recruitment of the patients definitely would not have been so easy.
+The recruitment of the participants definitely would not have been so easy.
 With VAMS, we could just communicate that they don't need to come out of their homes.
 We send the kits via regular mail and instruct them to sample themselves.”

 The benefits of finger-prick capillary blood collection aren’t exclusive to patients.
 “We have collaborated with centers that do follow-up for people who need to get their driver’s licenses back,” Stove said.
 “We proposed, ‘Would you consider a finger prick as a possibility?’
 And immediately they were quite enthusiastic about it.
 They considered that more feasible because they could do that without the requirement of medically trained staff.”